-The work by Ganu et al. [29] evaluates the capture effect using the ORBIT indoor wireless testbed [30] in a scenario with no hidden nodes.
+The work by Ganu et al. [8] evaluates the capture effect using the ORBIT indoor wireless testbed [19] in a scenario with no hidden nodes.
 Their experimental results show that the capture effect significantly reduces throughput fairness: When two stations transmit packets to the same receiver, the transmitter with weaker received signal strength indication (RSSI) has higher packet loss probability and longer backoff delays, resulting in negative impact on its throughput.
 However, they do not test the capture effect in a hidden node scenario.
 In this paper, we evaluate the capture effect in situations when the transmitters could be hidden nodes with respect to each other (i.e., there is a significant delay between the starts of overlapping frames).
 Furthermore, we do not require an expensive and complex setup to generate precisely timed signal collisions.

-Lee et al. [31] design a testbed based on Atheros Wi-Fi cards and carry out a measurement study on the capture effect with hidden node scenario in IEEE 802.11a networks.
+Lee et al. [12] design a testbed based on Atheros Wi-Fi cards and carry out a measurement study on the capture effect with hidden node scenario in IEEE 802.11a networks.
 They reveal the conditions under which the capture effect takes place, such as packet arrival timing, signal-to-interference ratio (SIR), and bit rate.
 Furthermore, they show that the the packet preamble is more vulnerable to interference than the payload.
 However, this testbed consists of several independent Wi-Fi nodes, acting as sender, interferer, receiver, and sniffers.
 As a result, time synchronization between the nodes drifts over time, and other parameters like SIR cannot be precisely controlled.
+Our testbed allows for full control over all relevant parameters while requiring fewer devices and no complex topology and device manipulation in order to obtain precise results.